Pete Haslam RIP

 Don Bridgewood -

 The sad news concerning Pete Haslam brings back many wonderful memories.
-Not least I feel privileged to have shared so many gigs with such a nice guy and wonderful musician - and not only jazz I may say, particularly with Purely for Pleasure at the Norfolk Arms in Marple Bridge, but with a quartet with Dennis Gilmore and a trumpet player whose name has slipped my mind , which played dance music!
+Not least I feel privileged to have shared so many gigs with such a nice guy and wonderful musician - and not only jazz I may say, particularly with Purely for Pleasure at the Norfolk Arms in Marple Bridge, but with a quartet with Denis Gilmore and a trumpet player whose name has slipped my mind , which played dance music!
 Based at Middleton Conservative Club, it also played at a few other venues ... and yes, it did swing just a bit, despite my contribution!
 My sympathy and thoughts go to Pete's family.
 I have some taped material featuring Pete and also Tony Charlesworth it anyone is interested.

 Pete Darwin -